Divorcing Someone with Borderline Personality Disorder

 At Dughi, Hewit & Domalewski, our compassionate family law attorneys are dedicated to reaching a fair and equitable resolution, even when one spouse suffers from a mental illness.
 We value the attorney-client relationship and are sympathetic to the struggles that come with divorcing a spouse with BPD.

 Over the last 40 years, our divorce lawyers have built a solid reputation for being transparent, tactful, and client-focused.
-Contact us today for your free consultation to gain a better understanding of your options before you file for divorce.
+Contact us today for your consultation to gain a better understanding of your options before you file for divorce.